99niel/Vitual-Event-Management/README.md

 ## How to Use

-Sign Up: Register a user through the /users/signup endpoint with the role set to either organizer or participant.
+-Sign Up: Register a user through the /users/signup endpoint with the role set to either organizer or participant.
-Login: Authenticate and get a JWT token through the /users/login endpoint.
+-Login: Authenticate and get a JWT token through the /users/login endpoint.
-Create Event: If you are an organizer, use the /events/create endpoint to create an event.
+-Create Event: If you are an organizer, use the /events/create endpoint to create an event.
-Register for Event: As a participant, register for an event using the /registration/register/:id endpoint.
+-Register for Event: As a participant, register for an event using the /registration/register/:id endpoint.
-Cancel Registration: If necessary, you can cancel your registration using /registration/cancel/:id.
+-Cancel Registration: If necessary, you can cancel your registration using /registration/cancel/:id.

 ## Database Structure